the shame & silence

 I have been overwhelmed by the amount of positive support I have received for Talking About BPD since I started six years ago.
 Thank you to everyone who shares support and encouragement with my via my blog and social media.
 I am grateful to everyone who given me the chance to share my thoughts and experiences with their audiences.
 In 2017, I was shortlisted for a Mind Media Award and in 2019 I was shortlisted again and, to my surprise and joy, I won the award.

+Attempts have been made to silence me, but I decided silence wasn't for me.
 If you can relate to Talking About BPD, I hope it helps you feel less ashamed, misunderstood or invalidated.
 I hope it can also give you ideas about how to manage or lead a calmer life.
 Most of all, if you can relate to Talking About BPD, I hope it helps you feel less alone.

 why I'm talking about bpd